The Metropolitan Police recently agreed to release details of all ‘murders’ in the last five years following a Freedom of Information request.

 - It includes cases that ended in acquittals of the suspects:

 - Seamus Gill, 50, December 10, 2009, Ealing.
 The suspect was charged with murder but acquitted of both murder and manslaughter.
-This case is on our map, as a self-defence/justified homicide.

 - Tom Hoyne and Chelsea Wright, March 18, 2009, Bexley.
 A suspect was charged with manslaughter but only stood trial on a health and safety charge.
 Tom Hoyne survived, which may explain why the ‘count’ column in his case reads ‘0’.